smukherjilab/JournalClubPotluck/README.md

 # Journal Club Potluck

 Every other week, biology people in the Physics Department of WUSTL get together and each brings one of their favorite recent papers, introducing briefly for 3~5 minutes.
-In case someone is interested in others' recommending papers, we collect people's choices and here is this repository.
+In case memory fades and someone is interested in others' recommendations, we collect people's choices and here is this repository.

 ## What to see?